boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/types-of-data-filtering-in-embedding.md

   ### Through dashboard parameter

   Its a stored procedure of filter value, for this need to configure the dashboard parameter in the datasource level.
 This can be used when column name is unknown.
-For configuration details please refer [here](/working-with-data-sources/dashboard-parameter/configuring-dashboard-parameters/).
+For more details, Refer to the [configuring dashboard parameters](/working-with-data-sources/dashboard-parameter/configuring-dashboard-parameters/).

   To use a dashboard parameter, use the following syntax:`dashboard_parameter_name=dashboard_parameter_value`